francielizanon/job_scheduling_sim/README.md

 queue when submitted, and a scheduling algorithm is used to decide when to remove jobs from the queue to run them.

-At the end of the simulation, the makespan is reported, together with statistics on the wait times (time spent in the queue by the jobs while waiting to be scheduled) and on the usage of the machine.
+At the end of the simulation, several statistics are reported.
+They related to the execution time of the jobs, their wait times (time spent in the queue by the jobs while waiting to be scheduled) and on the usage of the machine.

 To run the simulation, use the following command: